aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 3. Copy the file `$HADOOP_HOME/etc/hadoop/log4j.properties` to your project directory under `src/main/resources`.
 This allows you to see internal Hadoop log messages when you run in IntelliJ IDEA.
     * Manually create `src/main/resources` if it does not exist.

-4. Place the two sample files in your project home directory.
+4. Place the two sample files in your project home directory, i.e., next to the `pom.xml` file.

 5. In `pom.xml` add the following dependencies.

     ```xml
     <properties>
       <!-- Change the version number below to match your installed Hadoop. -->
-      <hadoop.version>3.2.2</hadoop.version>
+      <hadoop.version>3.3.6</hadoop.version>
       <maven.compiler.source>1.8</maven.compiler.source>
       <maven.compiler.target>1.8</maven.compiler.target>
     </properties>